pcrockett/mollysocket-fly/README.md

 ### Troubleshooting

+If the following doesn't help you, do feel free to [file an issue](https://github.com/pcrockett/mollysocket-fly/issues).
+If you include the output of `make logs` in your issue description, that would be very helpful.

 **The Molly app stops receiving notifications after a while.**

 Double-check that battery optimization for both the UnifiedPush distributor AND Molly is disabled.